 Industrivärden's goal Outcome Overarching risk analysis Good corporate governance incl. good business ethics and anti-corruption Portfolio companies shall contribute to sustainable communities by working within the framework of their respective operations to ensure good corporate governance incl. ethical practices and targeted anti-corruption work.
-Similarly, they shall promote sustainable development in society and human rights. • 100% of the portfolio companies have an anti-corruption policy • 100% of the portfolio companies have a code of conduct and whistleblower function • 100% of the portfolio companies provide training to their employees in the company's code of conduct The portfolio companies contribute to inclusive and peaceful societies by promoting long-term sustainable development in society in a structured way.
+100% of the portfolio companies have an anti-corruption policy.
+100% of the portfolio companies have a code of conduct and whistleblower function.
+100% of the portfolio companies provide training to their employees in the company's code of conduct.
+The portfolio companies contribute to inclusive and peaceful societies by promoting long-term sustainable development in society in a structured way.
 All of the companies have codes of conduct for their employees and suppliers that enable reporting and follow-up of improprieties, and preventive training aimed at ensuring good business ethics and combating corruption.
-Greater diversity All portfolio companies shall conduct active and targeted work to promote diversity and equal opportunity in all parts of the company based on specific competency needs.
-The goal is that the underrepresented gender shall make up at least 40% of the portfolio companies' board members by 2030 from a portfolio perspective.
-The underrepresented gender makes up 39% of directors on the portfolio companies' boards 100% of the portfolio companies have anti-discrimination principles in their codes of conduct or policies All portfolio companies put considerable emphasis on diversity and equality, because this strengthens their operations, and they work continuously on being an inclusive employer that offers equal opportunities to all employees.
+5 many diversity All portfolio companies shall conduct active and targeted work to promote diversity and equal opportunities in all parts of the company based on specific competency needs.
+The goal is that the underrepresented gender shall make up at least 40% of the portfolio companies' board members from a portfolio perspective.
+The underrepresented gender makes up 38% of directors on the portfolio companies' boards.
+100% of the portfolio companies have anti-discrimination principles in their codes of conduct or policies.
+All portfolio companies put considerable emphasis on diversity and equality, because this strengthens their operations, and they work continuously on being an inclusive employer that offers equal opportunities to all employees.
 Among other things, the portfolio companies have adopted anti-discrimination principles in internal guidelines.
-8 tichterates Decent working conditions Sustainable economic growth is a precondition for development of responsible companies that create value over time.
-Against this background, the portfolio companies shall conduct their operations with focus on a long-term perspective, good business ethics, and guarantee a safe workplace for all employees. • 100% of the portfolio companies have signed the UN Global Compact for decent and productive working conditions • 88% of the portfolio companies report their accident frequency rate.
-83% of the six companies that have reported this during the last five years (December 2018 - December 2023) have decreased their accident frequency rate All of the portfolio companies generate sustainable value creation and have contributed to economic growth over time.
+8 ROOM PRICE AND COORDINATIONS Decent working conditions Sustainable economic growth is a precondition for development of responsible companies that create value over time.
+Against this background, the portfolio companies shall conduct their operations with focus on a long-term perspective and with good business ethics and shall guarantee a safe workplace for all employees. • 100% of the portfolio companies have signed the UN Global Compact for decent and productive working conditions. • 89% of the portfolio companies report their accident frequency rate. • Of the seven companies reporting this, five companies showed a reduced accident frequency compared to 2023, one company showed an increased frequency and the data for one company was not available as of 2025-02-14.
+All of the portfolio companies generate sustainable value creation and have contributed to economic growth over time.
 The companies adhere to international conventions on human rights and working conditions, and conduct ambitious preventive work to ensure a safe work environment.
 All portfolio companies conduct preventive work to minimize the number of accidents.